 How Long Does It Take For an Elderberry Plant To Product Fruit?

 It takes three to five years for an elderberry plant to produce fruit, but it can being producing some of its hallmark white flowers sooner than this.
 Once the plant begins producing fruit, it will continue to produce fruit for many years.
+Keep in mind that the berries are poisonous until heated.

 Does Elderberry Grow From Seed?